rtp-gcp/BALSA/data/try3/context/DS_and_DC.md

 # Defining fields with DS and DC

 DC and DS are assembler directives.
 In both case, they are for associating a field name with a reserved area in memory (storage).

 * DS means to define storage for variables
 * DC is similar but it defines constants

 DS fields have the following components

-* NAME - starts in column 1
+* NAME - an optional word which starts in column 1
 * DS - starts in column 10 is the keyword which means this is a define storage directive
-* REPETITION FACTOR - an optional number of how many times the storage is repeated.
+* REPETITION FACTOR - also known as DUPLICATION FACTOR, an optional number of how many times storage is repeated.
 * DATA TYPE - a single character defining the type of storage.
 The options are below:
     - C - character fields.
 8-bits
     - F - Fullword fields 32-bits